 - Sesami: Sesami is best known for working particularly well with Shopify sites.
 If you're built on Shopify, it is likely a good fit.

-- Acuity: If you're dealing with multiple store locations, Acuity will provide you with the flexiblity and customization you need to make sure everything stays organized and looks on-brand.
+- Acuity: If you're dealing with multiple store locations, Acuity will provide the flexibility and customization you need to make sure everything stays organized and looks on-brand.

-- WaitWhile: Waitwhile is a booking platform as well as a line management tool, so if you are worried about your store overcrowding or are hosting an event, you may want to consider this solution.
+- WaitWhile: WaitWhile is a booking platform as well as a line management tool, so if you are worried about your store overcrowding or are hosting an event of some sort, you may want to consider this solution.

 - Appointedd: Appointedd is a more advanced platform that offers tons of integrations and its own API - likely best if you're ready to scale up.

-But don't forget that offering appointments is only step 1.
-Once you've set up the method of booking appointments, you also need to promote this service to customers across all your marketing channels, including your salespeople.
-Learn more about how you can rely on your sales team to grow your revenue here.
+But don't forget: offering appointments is only step one.
+Once you've set up the method of booking appointments, you'll also need to promote the service to customers across all your marketing channels, including website, social media, and directly through your salespeople.
+Learn more about how you can more intelligently rely on your sales team to grow your brand's revenue here.